 There’s heritage in the story.
 It’s not just about the business, but the history behind what the business does.

-Another example of this nature is Harry’s, a shaving subscription service for men.
-While they’re a fairly modern brand, the factory they acquired has been active since the 1920’s:
+Another example of a similar nature to The Kari Club is Harry’s, a shaving subscription service for men.
+While they’re a fairly modern brand, the factory they acquired has been active since the 1920s:

 The factory isn’t just a product feature or credibility booster; it’s a character in their narrative.
 Harry’s use their factory as a way to build upon their story while assuring confidence in their product.

-Your customers are humans that crave connection and are influenced by emotions, just like the rest of us.
+Your customers are human beings who crave connection and are influenced by emotions, just like the rest of us.
 Stories help us to make sense of the world around us, evoke our feelings and drive our actions.

 Your audience will be browsing your company website, content and social media presence.
 Use business stories on those platforms to answer these questions: